Why Visit Pizzo?

 I love gelato, but I do overdo it on occasion.

-Anyway, I've gone along just fine for years with my gelato eating, but Pizzo was a step too far.
+Anyway, I've gone along just fine for years with my gelato eating, but Pizzo was just one step too far.

 It was the Tartufo that did it!